 The most popular sport and exercise Australians like to participate in aside from recreational walking is fitness/gym (35%).
 It is little wonder the fitness industry is now a billion-dollar industry in Australia.
 Athletics, including running, (15%), swimming (15%) and cycling (12%) round out the top five.

-The most popular sports to attend, Australian Football and Rugby League, do not even rank in the top ten.
+The most popular sports to attend, Australian Football and Rugby League, do not even rank in the top ten for participation.
 Participation rates for these sports are only 3% and 1% respectively.
 It comes as no surprise then that more than half of Australians (56%) believe sporting codes should focus more on community participation.
 When the community spirit is bolstered through sport, not only does the local area benefit but it feeds back into the national sense of identity.
-Local sporting clubs create a shared sense of belonging and community outside of family and workplaces previously filled by the church and other community activities.
+Local sporting clubs create a shared sense of belonging and community outside of family and workplaces previously filled by religious and other service organisations.

 Losing weight is only the fifth most common reason at 15%.
 This may be because the current commentary and science around weight loss is focused more on diet than exercise with the billion-dollar health food industry taking a far bigger slice of the proverbial pie.
 A simple Google or YouTube search ‘how to lose weight’ will confirm this.
 Common phrases like ‘abs are made in the kitchen’ and ‘you can’t out train a bad diet’ further reinforce this belief.